-David Jacques is a Senior Research Fellow in Archaeology at Buckingham University whose field of research explores the use of the Stonehenge landscape in the Mesolithic period (8500BC-4000BC).
+David Jacques field of research explores the use of the Stonehenge landscape in the Mesolithic period (8500BC-4000BC).
 Since 2005 he has been the Project Director of an internationally significant Mesolithic archaeological site, one mile from Stonehenge.
 His team has discovered the oldest occupation site in the Stonehenge area, the likely place where the communities who built the first monuments at Stonehenge lived.
 These discoveries have contributed significantly to a new understanding of the initial settlement patterns and practices in the Stonehenge landscape.
 In 2013 he was elected a Fellow of the Society of the Antiquaries (FSA) in recognition of the importance of these discoveries.

 In 2010 David Jacques won an Open University Teaching Prize for his work at Vespasian's Camp and the ways he involved that with his students learning.
 His project at Stonehenge was nominated 'Research Project of the Year 2013' by Current Archaeology Magazine, and was runner-up to Leicester University's discovery of Richard III.
-Under David Jacques's direction, the team's work has featured on BBC 2's Horizon and 'Operation Stonehenge', as well as BBC 4's 'Flying Archaeologist' series.
-It has also been extensively reported in the national and international press, for example the
+Under David Jacques's direction, the team's work has also featured on BBC 4's 'Flying Archaeologist' series, regional BBC and ITV output, and has been extensively reported in the press.